Rehabbing a Fix & Flip: A Beginners Overview

 Other Real Estate Investors

-Knowing other real estate investors can pave a path toward opportunity in itself.
-If you have a set number in mind that you would like to get for a property that you renovated, and another investor will take it from you with a hope to sell it for more, then it can be a win-win situation.
+Knowing other real estate investors can lead to opportunity.
+If you have a set number in mind for a property that you renovated and another investor will take it from you with the hope of selling it for more, then it can be a win-win situation.

-In all of these scenarios it comes down to finding qualified buyers that will meet a number that you have in mind.
-Be willing to negotiate, but also be fully aware of the number that is your absolute bottom line, and don’t move from it.
+In all of these scenarios, success comes down to finding qualified buyers who will meet a number that you have in mind.
+Be willing to negotiate, but also be fully aware of the number that is your absolute bottom line and don’t move from it.

-Successfully rehabbing a house flip will leave a healthy profit, the incentive to repeat the business, and the development of a network of connections that make the process easier each time that you do it.
+Successfully rehabbing a house flip will leave you with a healthy profit, the incentive to repeat the process, and the development of a network of connections that makes the process easier each time you do it.

-Treating other investors properly, paying contractors fairly, and learning more as you go will create the perfect stepping stone toward making this a very lucrative opportunity.
+Treating other investors properly, paying contractors fairly, and learning more as you go are the perfect stepping stones to making this a very lucrative business.